How Translating a Children's Book Works

 Step 5: illustration translation runs in the background

 This is the bit nobody else does.
-While the text is being translated, a separate pipeline goes through every image you opted into translating and edits the text on each one.
+While the text is being translated, a separate pipeline goes through every illustration in the book and edits the text on each one.
+An AI image model reads the original artwork and replaces the visible text with the translated version, keeping the rest of the picture intact: the layout, the fonts, the colours, the surrounding scene.

-The whole image pipeline runs in parallel with the text pipeline and typically finishes in 30 to 60 seconds per image.
+The image pipeline runs in parallel with the text pipeline and typically finishes in 30 to 60 seconds per image.
 A 30-image picture book finishes in about 15 to 30 minutes of compute time.
 You do not have to sit and watch; the review screen will be ready when you come back.

 Step 6: review every page side by side